 Thankful for the mundane

 Making eye contact with her had changed my perception of the mundane, and I felt it in my bones.
-I was privileged, simply by having the means to cook nourishing food in a warm, well-lit kitchen.
-There was no need to fear the bite of a dog while wrestling blankets in the cold damp grass.
-And no one would force me to pack up my clutter in the biting chill of dusk to move to a different homeless camp.
+I was privileged, simply by having the means to cook nourishing food in a warm, well-lit space.
+I needn't fear the bite of a dog while wrestling blankets in the cold, damp grass.
+And no one would force me to pack up my clutter in the biting chill of dusk to move to a different camp.

 If I had remained in the car, the woman's eyes and mine would have never met.

 *Please note: although I doubt that John will ever read this, I did change his name out of respect for his privacy.
 Originally published in December of 2015, this piece was recently edited to improve the quality.